-Taking along extra fully charged batteries (NP-130A) is recommended while on a trip in order to avoid not being able to shoot images due to the battery going dead.
+Taking along extra fully charged batteries (NP-130A or NP-130) is recommended while on a trip in order to avoid not being able to shoot images due to the battery going dead.

 Using a Memory Card

 See page 30 for information about supported memory cards and how to load a memory card.